GraphWalker/graphwalker.github.io/content/docs/introduction.md

 ---
 title: Introduction to using GraphWalker
 summary: "GraphWalker is a open source Model-based testing tool for test automation.
 This is an introduction to GraphWalker.
-It explains the workflow and process designing a test."
+It explains the work flow and process designing a test."
-tags: [introduction, workflow]
+tags: [introduction, work flow]
-keywords: introduction, workflow
+keywords: introduction, work flow
 sidebar: sidebar
 permalink: /introduction/
 toc: false